skranz/testex/README.md

 ```
 Copied from [this](https://www.johndcook.com/blog/2013/06/12/example-of-unit-testing-r-code-with-testthat/) blog entry on testing.

 While very useful, writing comprehensive tests is also quite time intensive.
-While my packages don't currently have such tests, they have a lot of examples, partly in separate R files, partly inside vignettes.
+While I have not written explicit tests for my packages, they have a lot of examples, partly in separate R files, partly inside vignettes.

-If these examples worked correctly in a previous version of my package one way of testing a new package version is that all those examples again run without error and yield the same results as earlier (unless I changed something on purpose that would cause different results).
+If these examples worked correctly in a previous version of my package, one way of testing a new package version is that all those examples again run without error and yield the same results as earlier (unless I changed something on purpose that would cause different results).

 The package `testex` shall help to test your package using your examples.
 Install it from Github via: